un-shreeya/Plant-Disease-Detection/README.md

 # Leaf AI — Intelligent Plant Disease & Pest Advisory

-A deep learning web app that diagnoses plant leaf diseases using a trained CNN (EfficientNet-B3) and detects insect pests using Groq Vision AI (LLaMA-3.2).
-Built with FastAPI + vanilla JS frontend.
+A hybrid deep learning platform that uses Groq Vision AI (LLaMA-3.2 Vision) as an upstream guardrail to detect insect pests and non-plant uploads, routing valid leaf scans to a custom-trained PyTorch CNN (EfficientNet-B3) for 38-class disease classification, Grad-CAM explainability, and HSV severity estimation.
+Built with FastAPI and a responsive vanilla JS frontend.

 ---